sfigg/commercialization-public/docset/design/minimum/device-guard-and-credential-guard.md

 -   Windows 10, version 1607 - There are requirements in addition to the requirements for the previous versions.

--   2017 additional qualification requirements - Lists all the future additional qualification requirements starting with Windows 10.
-This list is not final and subject to change.
+-   Additional requirements for the next major version of Windows (scheduled for 2017): This list is not final and subject to change.